dml-tech/marlin-sunlu_s8/README.md

 # Acknowledgement

+* Thanks to Sébastien Agostini for exp1 pinout
 * Thanks to Michael Reynolds for comments and help
 * Sunlu for sharing a version of their firmware